Gayatri2247/Gayatri2247/README.md

 ## 🚀 About Me

-* 💻 Full Stack Developer with 3+ years experience
+* 💻 Full Stack Developer with 3+ years of experience
-* ⚙️ Skilled in .NET, Vue.js, API Development
+* ⚙️ Experienced in .NET, Vue.js, and API development
-* 🧠 Worked on Healthcare, Education & Financial systems
+* 🧠 Worked on real-world systems (Healthcare, Education, Financial workflows)
-* 🔍 Strong in debugging and real-world problem solving
+* 🔍 Strong in debugging, backend logic, and system understanding
 * 🚀 Currently building and improving full stack applications

 ---